 Landscape architects are responsible for designing outdoor landscapes that connect our cities with nature.
 These planned outdoor spaces could include yards, parks, gardens, and so on.

-Moreover, landscape architecture deals with sustainable designing and construction that can respond to climate change as well as globalization.
+Moreover, landscape architecture deals with sustainable design and construction that can respond to climate change as well as globalization.
 Indeed, sustainable construction projects form a major aspect of this career path.
 So, if you are passionate about modern town planning and sustainable architecture, this might be a good fit for your career.

 2. Urban And Regional Planner

-With the rapid population growth, urbanization and urban planning have become an integral part of modern architecture.
+With the rapid population growth, urbanization, and urban planning have become an integral part of modern architecture.
 Widespread urbanism has made the job of urban and regional planners that much more exciting and exciting.
 By using their advanced engineering skills, urban planners contribute significantly to the growth and development of housing and real estate in urban areas.

 Furthermore, the urban areas also offer a diverse landscape that makes the work of urban planners even more promising.
 The dynamic nature of urbanization allows professional architects to nurture their creativity and get their creative juices flowing during urban planning.
 Hence, if you are looking for a challenging and innovative career in architecture, urban and regional planning can be a good job opportunity.